memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 };
 ```

 The first thing we notice are the two properties `pinctrl-0` and `pinctrl-1`.
 The property names don't really give a hint about their semantics.
-You could, of course, look at the matching binding and its include `zephyr/dts/bindings/pinctrl/pinctrl-device.yaml`, but in this case, the meaning of these properties is better described in [Zephyr's official documentation about pin control](https://docs.zephyrproject.org/latest/hardware/pinctrl/index.html):
+You could, of course, look at the matching binding `zephyr/dts/bindings/pinctrl/pinctrl-device.yaml`, but in this case, the meaning of these properties is better described in [Zephyr's official documentation about pin control](https://docs.zephyrproject.org/latest/hardware/pinctrl/index.html):

 Each device can have multiple _pin controller_ **states**.
 The names of the supported states are listed in the `pinctrl-names` property, in this case `"default"` and `"sleep"`.
 Both states are standard states defined by Zephyr for when the device is operational and in its sleep mode (if supported).